-Lynn Coulthard - Vancouver
+Lynn Coulthard - Vancouver and Victoria

 Lynn is now in the final year of her Master of Wine studies.
 She holds the prestigious WSET Diploma, is a certified Sommelier and has qualified as a Spanish Wine Educator through the Wine Academy of Spain.
 With the study of spirits being a secondary passion she went onto to achieve her Certified Spirits Specialist credentials through the North American Society of Wine Educators.

 She has worked in the hospitality and wine retail industries for over 20 years.
 Her wide range of experience includes over 6 years of Food and Beverage Management with Four Seasons Hotels, three years as Wine Director for both Cin Cin and West restaurants, and has held management positions with Liberty Wine Merchants running some of the largest stores in B.C.

 Lynn is mad about wine and exudes passion when she teaches.
 Her laid back and entertaining style is always a big hit.
 She has traveled extensively, spending time in several wine regions such as Italy, France, Spain, Portugal, Austria, Germany and the Americas.
 She has also run courses for the Canadian government's BCLDB, Fairmont Hotels and Qatar Airways in the Middle East.
 Lynn is the lead instructor for Fine Vintage and travels extensively to teach.
 In addition to working with Fine Vintage she teaches the wine programs for UBC Continuing Studies.
 You'll love Lynn!